Ellezique/Full-Stack-App-PART-A/README.md

 6. The developer can incorporate changes from the GitHub repo into the branch that they are on by making sure they are on their `Developername` banch and then:  `$ git merge master`.
 They can pull using `$ git pull origin master `. **Resolve conflicts locally in VS Code** before you push to GitHub.

 7. Developers can **push their changes to GitHub** from their developer branch `$ git push origin Developername`.
-Developers can then delete their branch when it has been merged with the Github central master branch.
+Developers can then follow the prompts in the GitHub repository "Pull requests tab" to merge their Developername branch with the Github master branch (green butons) and delete their branch when after it has been merged with the Github central master branch (purple button).

 ### R2: DATAFLOW DIAGRAM
 ![Dataflow Diagram](docs/DataflowDiagramT3A2-A.png)